btshft/ElasticQuery.Exporter/docs/queries.md

 # Queries

 The metrics provided by the program are determined by queries.
 Queries can be evaluated on schedule or on demand.
-Query definition contains of raw JSON Elasticsearch query and additional metadata and parameters.
+Query definition consists of raw JSON Elasticsearch query and additional metadata and parameters.

 ## Query definition

 Queries are defined in YAML format.
 File schema described below.

 Generic placeholders are defined as follows:
-* `<es_index_format>` - elasticsearch index name.
+* `<es-index-format>` - elasticsearch index name.
 It can be specified as date-template, which will be rendered on query evaluation.
 For example `app-logs-{0:yyyy.MM.dd}`.
-* `<es_json_query>` - elasticsearch query part.
+* `<es-json-query>` - elasticsearch query part.
 Should be valid JSON.
 This parameter should contain **only** query part and not include other ES search request components, such as aggregation or filtering.

 ### Schema